 See my Affiliate Disclosure.

-My scrumptious Homemade Apple Pie has crisp, buttery, flaky crust.
-It’s bursting with three varieties of juicy sweet-tart apples and the warm spices of cinnamon and nutmeg.
-My husband says it’s the best apple pie he’s ever eaten.
+My husband says it’s the best apple pie recipe he’s ever eaten.
 That’s high praise from a man who knows his way around a pie! lol

 Homemade Apple Pie is classic Americana.
 Whether for summer picnics, 4th of July, Thanksgiving, Christmas or just to usher in fall and the harvest season, apple pie is a favored dessert for celebrations and holiday gatherings.
 It’s a beloved symbol of comfort, being welcome and being home.

 So, how is it that those three words: homemade, apple, pie, can also instill panic and fear into someone who’s asked to bake one?
 Sadly, pie baking is becoming a lost art.
-While making a pie is NOT difficult, the process does have many steps.
+While making an apple pie is NOT difficult, the process does have many steps.

 It IS a commitment of time.
 For many, in our instant gratification society, it’s not an investment that seems to make sense, any more.

 Baking a pie is definitely a labor of love.
 But, oh my goodness, the reward is heavenly!
-Nothing you buy pre-made will ever come close.
-I really hope you give this a try!
+Nothing you buy pre-made will ever come close to this apple pie recipe.

-We’ve convinced ourselves that pie crust is difficult to make.
+We’ve convinced ourselves that pie crust for apple pie recipes, or any other pie, is difficult to make.
 It really isn’t.
-There are just a couple hard-fast rules to remember and your pie crust will be flaky perfection every time.
+There are just a couple hard-and-fast rules to remember and your pie crust will be flaky perfection every time.